 Rapid charging bays (e-bays) are designed to be used by electric vehicle users only while charging.
 Any other vehicle parked in the bay may be issued with a penalty.

 We're investing £18 million and working with the boroughs and other organisations to provide the rapid charging points the Capital needs.
 Sites will be on arterial roads, owned and maintained by TfL, borough roads, car parks and on private land, including Heathrow Airport and multiple Shell service stations.

 Most networks also offer pay as you go charging (charge point costs will depend on the operator).

 Non-TfL funded rapid charge points are also available in London.
-These have been collated in the following document:

 The Mayor wants to establish London's taxi fleet as the greenest in the world and to phase out diesel.
 New taxis need to be zero-emission capable to be licensed.
 Tighter requirements have also been introduced for private hire vehicles (minicabs).
 Find out more about our how we're creating greener taxis and greener PHVs.

 Rapid charge points will promote the greening of London's iconic black cab fleet, with many charging points dedicated exclusively to their use.
 E-taxi bays in several places are being restricted to London licensed e-taxis only.
 Drivers of other electric vehicles who park in an e-taxi bay risk getting a penalty.
 Find alternative charging locations on the Zap Map website.

 Five networks will be responsible for installing, operating and maintaining rapid charge points on public land across London.
 These networks are ESB EV Solutions, Fastned, GeniePoint, POLAR and Source London.